okofish/java/README.md

 - <agent url>?getstate: Gets the current state of the relay.
 Returns "yes" or "no".
 - <agent url>?brew=start: Closes the relay to start the coffeemaker.
 Returns "Brewing commencement command sent...".
 - <agent url>?brew=stop: Opens the relay to stop the coffeemaker.
 Returns "Brewing halt command sent...".
+- <agent url>?brew=toggle: Sets the relay to the opposite of its current state.
+Returns "Toggling brew state...".

 What did I tell you?
 Simple!